treefrogframework/treefrog-framework/docs/user-guide/en/performance/index.md

 **Test Method**

-* Performance is measured by sending huge amount of one request to /blog/index in localhost in one connection.
+* The performance here is measured by sending huge amount of requests to */blog/index* in localhost in one connection.
 Httperf is used.

 The framework, individual requests, controller, model, DB, and view are all comprehensively checked.
 Since the DB cache system is not implemented (in the case of 0.54), an SQL query is called to the DB each time.